kryptokrona/kryptokrona-docs/api/rpc-api-error-conditions.md

 This error can be solved by ensuring that the amount you are attempting to send is valid and within the bounds of your available balance, and that your wallet has been properly optimized/fused.

 **Possible Alternative Error:**
 > The requested send amount is in an incorrect format, or your wallet does not have enough balance or available inputs to send the requested amount

+## `MixIn count is too big`
+**Description:**
+The network can't find enough outputs to mix your transaction with.
+**Solution:**
+This can be rectified by using zero mixin or lowering the amount you are sending.
+This is very unlikely to be encountered on mainnet, and is mainly found on testnet.
+**Possible Alternative Error:**
+>I'm not sure if internal node error suggests something else as well, I have seen it only when encountering the mixin too big error.

 ## `Object was not initialized`
 **Description:**